junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Cas sighs, taking over the tray for him, nodding at a new stand with a sign saying "the pie you've never tried before," and tells him, "Alright, I'll hold this for you, why don't you go get another one?
 Hopefully that can take everything you want."

 Dean beams at him with the largest smile as if seeing his personal Heaven standing right in front of him.
 "I know Jack brought you back for a reason."
-He bumps into Cas's shoulder fondly, and goes for the second tray as told.
+He bumps into Cas's shoulder fondly, and goes straight for the second tray without hesitation -- not like he need to be told twice on the pie matter.

 They bring back all the pies Dean can manage to the car -- all the outdoor seats are occupied and by the look of those wooden tables and chairs, they'd be too sticky to sit anyway.
-They spread the pies on the front row seats between them.
+Dean places the pie trays safely on the front row seats between them.

 The inside of the Impala smells of honey and cinnamon immediately.

-Dean aims for a piece with banana and cream first, opens up his mouth as big as he can as if he's still in that Scooby Doo world, stuffs half the pie inside, and lets out a happy, satisfied sound.
+Dean aims for a piece with banana and cream first, opens up his mouth as big as he can as if he's still in that Scooby Doo world, stuffing half the pie inside, and lets out a happy, satisfied groan.
 He indulges himself into the sea of taste bursting out on his tongue with closed eyes.

-When he swallows the bite and licks the cream on his lips, Dean says, "Sam has no idea how much he missed."
+When he swallows the bite and licks the cream on his lips, Dean mumbles, "Sam has no idea how much he missed."

 "I'm sure he's also having a good time with Eileen."
 Cas responds.

 "Don't think Ireland has these," Dean opens his eyes, gesturing with the remnants of the pie still in his hand, looking up at Cas, only to run into a pair of eyes intensely on his face, circling around his lips.
 He wipes the corner of his mouth carelessly.

-Cas considers.
+Cas averts his eyes, considering.
 "They have shepherd's pie." he reports factually.

-"Not the same thing," Dean files his verdict, finishing up the pie in his mouth and eying for a second.
-"And not as good as these.
+"Not the same thing.
+They are salty!
+They are ten out of ten a good dish, but they are not pie!
+Traitors of pie family or something."
+Dean files his verdict, finishing up the pie in his mouth and eying for a second.
+"And definitely not as good as these.
 Come on, don't just stare.
 Eat up.
 I ain't getting everything for myself."

 Cas shifts his gaze to Dean's eyes, almost in surprise.
 "You're sharing?"

 "Of course," Dean is almost offended by the question, "Why else would I take you with on this trip?"

-Cas tilts his head, nodding to the tray he had been carrying earlier, with a small mischief curve at the tip of his mouth.
+Cas tilts his head, nodding to the tray he had been carrying earlier, with a small mischievous curve at the tip of his mouth.
 "Oh, I thought it's to hold that for you when your hands are too busy."

 Dean shoots him a glare in the middle of chewing his apple pie, not able to speak until he swallows the bite.
 "Shut up.
 Just, try them.
 They're good.
 Actually, they are the best pies ever."

-Cas takes a small piece of pecan pie and takes a small bite on the pointy end, contemplating on the flavor.
+Cas takes a small piece of pecan pie and takes a careful bite on the pointy end, contemplating on the flavor.

 Dean watches him, "Good?
+Bad?
 Still molecule?"

 Cas puts the pie down with a small sigh.
 "Still molecule.
 Probably the only downside of having all my power back."

 Dean nods in understanding, taking over the piece and starting to eat from the corner Cas has bit.
 "Things just can't be perfect, isn't it?
-We just can never get everything we want."
+We can't have everything we want, but hey, I'm not complaining.
+You're back, fresh and new, what more can we ask?
+Maybe just more pies?"

-"They're actually not the best pie ever created," Cas tells him.
+"They're actually not the best pie ever created," Cas not so subtly directs the attention back to the pies.
+Which works so well for Dean's mind right now.

-Dean narrows his eyes, slowly putting down his busy serving hand on its halfway sending the next piece to devour.
+He narrows his eyes, slowly putting down his busy serving hand on its halfway sending the next piece to devour.
 "How do you know?
 You know where to find good ones and never told me?"

-Castiel shifts his gaze away, eyes on the busy crowds and pie stands in small distance.
-"1991 BC, Egypt."
-He says, matter-of-factly.
+Castiel shifts his gaze away, eyes on the busy crowds and pie stands in short distance.
+"1991 BC, Egypt." he says, matter-of-factly, as if it's one of the simple most obvious unchangeable truths of the world.

 Dean stares at him, forgetting to eat.
 "You're joking."